Can I Eat Expired Oatmeal?

 Expert Source

-"According to USDA guidelines, cooked oatmeal should be refrigerated within 2 hours of cooking and consumed within 3 to 4 days for optimal quality and safety."
+"According to the FDA, cooked oatmeal should be refrigerated within 2 hours of preparation and consumed within 3-4 days for optimal safety and quality."

 Fresh Oatmeal